intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 protocol as it was originally documented.
 This can be difficult and time-consuming, particularly if the protocol has a diverse set of implementations.
 Such a process was undertaken for HTTP {{?HTTP=RFC7230}} after a period of minimal maintenance.
-Restoring HTTP specifications to currency took significant effort.
+Restoring HTTP specifications to relevance took significant effort.

 Maintenance is most effective if it is responsive, which is greatly affected by how rapidly protocol changes can be deployed.
 For protocol deployments that